-1) Dependent variables: As the dependent variable for community growth, we use the N-month growth rate for the m-th month.
+As the dependent variable of the regression analysis for community growth, we use the N-month growth rate for the m-th month.
 The N-month growth rate of a community for the snapshot of the m-th month is defined as where c(m) is the total number of comments posted in the m months since community creation.
-A similar measure is also used by Kairam et al. [9], but they focus on the growth rate of the number of subscribed community members.
-In contrast, this study focuses on the actual activity of communities and, therefore, uses the number of comments rather than the
+This measure is the ratio of the number of comments during N-months period after the m-th month divided by the number of comments during the period before the m-th month.
+Since the lengths of the two periods may be different, the number of comments are normalized by the lengths of the periods.
+The growth rate measure in this paper follows that used by Kairam et al. [10].
+While Kairam et al. focus on the growth rate of the number of subscribed community members, this study focuses on the actual activity of communities and, therefore, uses the number of comments rather than the number of subscribed members for quantifying community growth.
+We consider that a community with a lot of inactive members who do not post comments is not an active community whereas a community with a small number of active members who post many comments is an active community.